Programs: BrandAid Foundation

 See more in the BrandAid Photo Gallery.

 The Clinton Bush Haiti Fund awarded a $48,000 grant to BrandAid Foundation to help local artisans in Haiti who urgently needed assistance to stabilize their businesses.
 The Fund also enabled them to fulfill an important order from Macy’s, as a part of Macy’s exclusive "Heart of Haiti" collection.
-The "Heart of Haiti" collection is inspired by the courage and culture of the Haitian people.

 One local artisan involved with this project, Gerard Dume, lost his workshop during the earthquake and had been living out of a tent in the ruins of his house and workshop.
 Despite these conditions, he still managed to deliver his order for this collection, thanks to the repairs.